kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 openai.api_key = os.getenv("OPENAI_API_KEY")
 ```

 Next, we'll retrieve Google App reviews.
-I'm [using]() the `google_play_scraper` library to fetch all reviews, but for our analysis, we'll limit ourselves to 100 reviews.
+I'm using the `google_play_scraper` python library to fetch all reviews, but for our analysis, we'll limit ourselves to 100 reviews.
 You'll need the app package name, which can be found in the Google Play Store URL.
 For additional information, refer to the [Google-Play-Scraper documentation](https://pypi.org/project/google-play-scraper/).

 ```python
 # First lets use the scraper to get all Google App reviews